Fractured Magic: Chapter Eight

 Leandros meets his security team.

-“Wait!” the boy called, running after Leandros.
+“Wait!” the boy called.
 “You’re Leandros Nochdvor, aren’t you?”

-“Are you lost?” a quiet voice asked, when he lingered too long at the foot of the winding drive.
+“Are you lost?” a quiet voice asked when he lingered too long at the foot of the winding drive.

 “You have the advantage of me.
 You know my name, but I don’t know yours,” Leandros said.

-Evelyne didn’t hesitate at the invitation.
-She held the door for Leandros, who had no choice but to step inside first.
-He was barely in before the dryad was breezing down the stairwell, stopping before him in a flurry.
-“Prince Nochdvor, it’s such an honor!
+Evelyne held the door for Leandros, who had no choice but to step inside first.
+He just had time to glance around the foyer before the dryad breezed down the stairwell, exclaiming, “Your Highness, it’s such an honor!
 I hope you had no trouble finding the place.
-I asked for accommodations on the island, of course, but what with the press conference and the news about the abduction hitting the papers this morning, the Magistrates suggested we meet somewhere quieter.
-The island’s bound to be crawling with reporters,” he gushed, barely pausing to breathe.
-“My name is Eresh Ochoa, by the by.
+I asked for accommodations on the island, of course, but what with the press conference and the news about your uncle’s kidnapping hitting the papers this morning, it’s bound to be crawling with reporters.
+The Magistrates suggested we meet somewhere quieter.
+My name is Eresh Ochoa, by the by.
 I’ll be your Unity Coordinator for the foreseeable future.”

 “You didn’t,” Leandros assured him.